mrgammon/recipes/soups-stews/jive-turkey-chili.md

 * 5 tbsp Worchestershire Sauce

-Directions:
+### Directions
-Remove sausage casings and brown well.
++ Remove sausage casings and brown well.
 Drain grease and add to pot.
-Brown the ground turkey well.
++ Brown the ground turkey well.
 Drain grease and add to pot.
-Add all other ingredients to pot.
++ Add all other ingredients to pot.
-Heat at medium until bubbling with occasional stirring; reduce to simmer.
++ Heat at medium until bubbling with occasional stirring; reduce to simmer.
-Simmer 4 hours, adding 4oz of water as needed.
++ Simmer 4 hours, adding 4oz of water as needed.